-The Sydney Morning Herald reported recently, with this interesting question: “What if a mother suspects she has made a horrible mistake having children?”
+Last year, the Sydney Morning Herald came up with this interesting question: “What if a mother suspects she has made a horrible mistake having children?”
 As a result, the popular news-current affairs TV show The Project screened a similar piece about “motherhood regret” a few days later.

-When I mentioned this to Scottie Haas during my Friday morning Treasuring Mothers interview, he was horrified.
+When I mentioned this to Scottie Haas during the Treasuring Mothers interview, he was horrified.
 (You can listen to his response in the audio above.)

 His initial comeback was, “I cannot imagine that!”
 He tells the story of how he and his wife Marianne talked about having kids during pre-marital counseling.
-It’s a conversation he obviously remembers with some fondness.
 These days, Scott is a great dad and loves his wife and children to bits.
 Parenthood was not a surprise to him.
-And he relishes life with his five kids.

 But Scott is a dad.
 And while he clearly loves his children, he doesn’t have the same emotional response, or challenge, to being a dad as Marianne does to being a mother.